piskareviv/blog_aux_ntt_1/main.md

 ## Step A3, optimizing initialization to just $O(\log n)$

-Note that new implementation loads the value of `w[i]` just $n - 1$ times, compared to $\frac{1}{2} n \log_2 n$ times for standard implementation
+Note that the new implementation loads the value of `w[i]` just $n - 1$ times, compared to $\frac{1}{2} n \log_2 n$ times in the standard implementation
-(we can swap the two innermost loops and get the same $n - 1$ times, but memory access pattern will become awful).
+(we could swap the two innermost loops and get the same $n - 1$ times, but memory access pattern would become awful).

-It means that computing value of `w[i]` on fly (with one multiplication), instead of loading it from precomputed array, will not result in terrible performance decrease.
+It means that computing the value of `w[i]` on fly (with one multiplication), instead of loading it from precomputed array, will not result in terrible performance decrease.
 So to eliminate the need for an additional array of size $n$, we will use the value of `w[i]`, a precomputed array of size $\log_2 n$ and one multiplication to compute the value of `w[i + 1]`.

 <!-- But  -->